awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/2_Create_Automation_Resources_Source.md

 11. Click **Test**

-12. The function will run, it will take a minute or two given the size of the organisation files and processing required, then return success.
-Click **Details** and verify there is headroom in the configured resources and duration to allow any increases in organisation file size over time:
+12. The function will run, it will take a minute or two given the size of the Organizations files and processing required, then return success.
+Click **Details** and verify there is headroom in the configured resources and duration to allow any increases in Organizations file size over time:

 ![Images/Lambda_Success.png](/Cost/300_Organization_Data_CUR_Connection/Images/Lambda_Success.png)

-13. Go to your S3 bucket and into the organisation-data folder and you should see a file of non-zero size is in it:
+13. Go to your S3 bucket and into the 0rganizations-data folder and you should see a file of non-zero size is in it:

 ![Images/Org_in_S3.png](/Cost/300_Organization_Data_CUR_Connection/Images/Org_in_S3.png)

-### CloudWatch Events Setup
+### Amazon CloudWatch Events Setup

-We will setup a CloudWatch Event to periodically run the Lambda functions, this will update the organisation and include any newly created accounts.
+We will setup a Amazon CloudWatch Event to periodically run the Lambda functions, this will update the Organizations and include any newly created accounts.

 1. Go to the CloudWatch service page: